-Most individuals who stay overnight at their trip will need a “home away from home.”
-Of course, there have always been businesses who handle this.
+Most individuals who stay overnight on their trip will need a “home away from home.”
+Of course, there have always been businesses that handle this.
 However, Airbnb introduced a novel and intriguing twist to the market.

 The primary concept is a house-sharing business that allows visitors to obtain cheaper lodging wherever they go.

 Airbnb has been one of the most severely impacted platforms by the COVID-19.
 At the height of the epidemic, new reservations were down by 85 percent, but app use has steadily risen as nations loosen travel restrictions.

 As the short-term rental market crashed in March, many Airbnb hosts in major cities shifted to long-term rentals in order to retain a consistent (though reduced) income.
 To retain hosts on the site, Airbnb recently introduced monthly stays, which are comparable to traditional rental services but do not need an annual rental commitment.

 It’s also a way for homeowners to earn extra money from their houses by sharing them with tourists.
 We’ve compiled facts and statistics about Airbnb’s users, bookings, income, and value throughout the years.
 Enjoy reading…..

 - Airbnb’s revenue in 2020 was $3.4 billion, a 30% decrease year on year owing to the coronavirus pandemic.

 - Airbnb claims to have 150 million users, but this figure has not been updated since 2018.

 - In 2020, 193 million Airbnb reservations were booked, a 41% decrease from the 272 million in 2019.

 - Airbnb has nearly seven million listings, including four million hosts.